tubacingoz/rca-observability-agent-prd/README.md

 **Domain:** FinOps, System Observability, APM (Application Performance Monitoring)

 ## The Business Analyst Mission
 At the core of this repository is the fundamental BA philosophy: bridging the gap between business objectives and technological capacity.
-This involves analyzing complex needs from business units (such as vdf) and transforming them into clear, structured technical solutions for development teams to execute.
+This involves analyzing complex needs from business units and transforming them into clear, structured technical solutions for development teams to execute.

 ## Project Highlight: The Observability Agent
 Traditional monitoring merely asks "Is the system broken?".
 This Observability Agent asks "Why did it break and how do we autonomously fix it?".